 Elizabeth Razzi, a journalist with decades of experience covering real estate, took the position of UrbanLand editor-in- chief on December 1, 2011.
 She supervises the selection, writing, editing, layout and production of all editorial content for both the print and online editions of the magazine, and she will periodically contribute articles to the publication.
 Ms. Razzi was the editor of the Washington Post’s Real Estate section.
 While with the Post she also wrote a weekly column and blog about Washington-area housing.
 For many years Razzi covered residential real estate and related topics for Kiplinger’s Personal Finance magazine.
 She is the author of two consumer-focused books, The Fearless Home Buyer and The Fearless Home Seller, and has been a guest on broadcast programs including the Weekend Today show, National Public Radio and CNN.

-Jessica Waymouth has been with ULI since 2006 as part of the development team, fundraising for ULI through sponsorship and advertising.
-She oversees the general management of the department, including advertising revenue for Urban Land magazine, in print and online, sponsorships of events and reports, and exhibit booths at the ULI Fall Meeting and Urban Land Expo.
-Ms. Waymouth maintains the ULI Corporate Partner program and involvement with ULI’s Sustaining Members.
-Jessica has an MBA from George Washington University, Washington, D.C., with a concentration in marketing and finance.
+Emeri Lewkowicz joined ULI in 2014 as part of the development team, fundraising for ULI through sponsorship and advertising.
+She oversees advertising revenue for Urban Land magazine, in print and online, sponsorships of events and reports, and exhibit booths at the ULI Fall Meeting.
+Ms. Lewkowicz has B.S. from Florida State University in Finance and Marketing.
 Please contact her for information on advertising opportunities, or ways for your company to become involved with ULI.

 Brett Widness is the editorial lead for Urban Land online.
 Before joining ULI in the fall of 2012, he was the content lead for AOL Real Estate.
 He also has worked with AARP and WashingtonPost.com.
 He has a master’s degree in online journalism from American University.